 Vince returned home and married Iva Leftwich in 1948.
 They would go on to have two daughters and a son.
 Iva passed away on March 6, 2017.
 Speranza taught U.S. history in the New York City schools for over twenty years until he retired in Auburn, Illinois.

 Today, Vincent travels all around the world sharing his war stories in hopes of reminding citizens of the value of freedom and the importance of leadership under adversity.
-In May 2021, Speranza will lead the Honor Ride, a cross-country tribute to all service members.
-Speranza and Super Hero character LT Williams' POW/MIA steel wings from the Purple Foxes United story will be escorted by The Run for The Wall and Rolling To Remember organizers to the Vietnam Wall in Washington, DC.
+In May 2021, Speranza led the Honor Ride 2021, a cross-country endeavor and tribute to all service members.
+Speranza and Super Hero character LT Williams' POW/MIA steel wings from the Purple Foxes United story traveled throughout the country spreading patriotism while sharing inspirational stories.

-After Speranza pays his respects to our fallen Vietnam War veterans, he will "Pass the Torch" to the next generation of veterans at the Wall on Terror in Marseilles, Illinois.
+After Speranza paid his respects to our fallen Vietnam War veterans, he continued to "Pass the Torch" to the next generation of veterans at the Wall on Terror in Marseilles, Illinois - Memorial Day 2021.

 The "Pass the Torch" project and documentary is sponsored by PRAESIDUS, the creators of "The Battle of the Bulge" commemorative watch honoring Vincent J. Speranza's service.